aristanetworks/goarista/cmd/gnmireverse_client/README.md

 found [here](https://go.dev/doc/install).
 Once Go is installed you can run:

 ```
-GOOS=linux go install github.com/aristanetworks/goarista/gnmireverse/client@latest
+GOOS=linux go install github.com/aristanetworks/goarista/cmd/gnmireverse_client@latest
 ```

-This will install the gNMIReverse `client` binary in the `$HOME/go/bin` or `$HOME/go/bin/linux_amd64` directory by default.
+This will install the `gnmireverse_client` binary in the `$HOME/go/bin` or `$HOME/go/bin/linux_amd64` directory by default.
 Run `go help install` for more information.